Avalome/SOFY/README.md

 ### How it's works

-Sofy contain a python script that read and write in file to find all softwares and all latest versions!
+Sofy contains a python script that read and write in file to find all softwares and all latest versions!

-### Example

 ### Authors